mandyvuong/chitter-challenge/README.md

 As a Maker
 So that I can let people know what I am doing
-I want to **post** a message **(peep)** to chitter
+I want to post a message (peep) to chitter

 As a maker
 So that I can see what others are saying
-I want to **see all peeps** in reverse chronological order
+I want to see all peeps in reverse chronological order

 As a Maker
-So that I can better appreciate the context of a peep I want to see the **time** at which it was made
+So that I can better appreciate the context of a peep I want to see the time at which it was made

 As a Maker
 So that I can post messages on Chitter as me
-I want to **sign up** for Chitter
+I want to sign up for Chitter

-Chitter app
-peep.create /chitter/new Peeps (posts to chitter) have the name of the maker and their user handle. peep.read /chitter peep.time /chitter user.signup sign up chitter/sign-up user.login login chitter/log-in user.logout logout chitter/log-out
-database chitter
-- peep: id, message, time (user story 3) i.e. CREATE TABLE peeps(id SERIAL PRIMARY KEY, message VARCHAR(120));
-- user: id, email, password, name and a username

-HTTP Verb	Route	Action	Used For
-GET	'/chitter'	index action	index page to display all peeps (peeps.read, user.signup, user.login, user.logout) GET	'/chitter/new'	new action	displays create peep form (peeps.create) POST	'/chitter'	create action	creates one peep

 HARDER